ESG INSIGHTS FOR PRIVATE COMPANIES

 The views expressed are those of the authors at the time of writing.
 Other teams may hold different views and make different investment decisions.
 The value of your investment may become worth more or less than at the time of original investment.
 While any third-party data used is considered reliable, its accuracy is not guaranteed.
 For professional, institutional, or accredited investors only.

 As private companies approach the public market, key corporate governance best practices can help pave a path to stronger relationships with public-market investors and long-term shareholder alignment.
 Much like building a company to this stage, establishing a robust governance culture requires time, hard work, and a focus on prioritizing what matters most.
-In our view, evolving regulations and market expectations make these practices increasingly important to both company valuations and access to capital.
+In our view, evolving regulations and market expectations make these practices increasingly important to both company valuations and sustainable access to financial capital.
 We aim to provide firsthand insights from both our public and private investors to help our portfolio companies understand and get ahead of shifting governance requirements as they prepare for IPOs.

 Shareholder rights